 I threw a dress on her so you can see how accurate these DIY Dress Forms can be!!!
 My dress form is an exact replica of my figure I couldn’t be more satisfied with the outcome! *I did not make this dress

 We did this DIY Dress Form for 50.17 and there is no way in the world I could of gotten a custom made dress form near this cost!
-With coupons, a little time and a great help form my Hubs I can now cross this off my wish list!!!
+With coupons, a little time and a great help from my Hubs I can now cross this off my wish list!!!
 Priceless

 “When there is a want there is a way”